mikic202/Bomberman_Game/Bomberman/README.md

 <h4>How to play Cooperative</h4>
 This game mode is similar to the Story mode.
 The only differences are that there are two players, they share lives, and their score is combined.
 <h3 style="text-align: center;">Code discription</h3>
 There are 43 files that are either .h or .cpp files.
 There are 19 classes combined.
 Six classes represent items that the player can see on the board.
 Three classes represent Entities that can be seen in the game.
 Three classes represent a type of board.
 Six classes represent Menu types.
 One that represents the game.
+We tried to follow all of the object programing paradigmats and Bridge structural design pattern.
+Every class has privete or protected atributes with getters and setters where needed.
+We also created few abstract classes.

 ```mermaid